The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 The controller maintains data in either SQLite or MongoDB databases.
 Server offers embedded SQLite or MongoDB options, as well as a User-Managed MongoDB option.
 If you are configuring the machine for a gallery, you must use MongoDB or User-Managed Mongo DB.

 - SQLite: Creates an instance of the SQLite database.
 Recommended for lightweight and local deployments that use the scheduler.

 - MongoDB: Creates an instance of the MongoDB database.
 Recommended for heavier usage.

 - User-Managed MongoDB: Allows you to connect to your implementation of MongoDB.

 - For User-Managed MongoDB, we only support MongoDB with SCRAM authentication.
 MongoDB with Kerberos authentication isn't supported.

 - We highly recommended that you have an automated backup system for your persistence database.
-For information on backing up MongoDB, see MongoDB Backups.
+For information on backing up MongoDB, go to MongoDB Backups.
 To back up SQLite, you can zip or copy the persistence folder found in \ProgramData\Alteryx\Service\.

 - If you switch between SQLite and MongoDB database types, scheduled jobs aren't migrated.
 These jobs have to be manually rescheduled.